 Scotland's head of referee development says players must do more to avoid picking up so many cautions, reports BBC Sport.
+Eleven yellow cards were shown in Saturday's draw between Kilmarnock and Rangers, while the total has risen compared to the same period last year.

 "I think the players could do a lot more to help themselves," Hugh Dallas told BBC Scotland.